 Surgery involves the following:

 Bone Grafts: two or more vertebrae (bones of the spine) are connected with new bone grafts.
-Sometimes, metal rods, hooks, screws, or wires are used to hold part of the spine straight while the bone/s heal.
+Sometimes, metal rods, hooks, screws, or wires hold part of the spine straight during the bone/s heal.

 Intensive Care: the operation lasts 4-8 hours.
-After surgery, the child is transferred to an ICU (intensive care unit) where they are given intravenous fluid and pain relief.
-In most cases, the child will leave the ICU within 24 hours, but may have to remain in hospital for a week to ten days.
+After surgery, the child is transferred to an ICU (intensive care unit), where they are given intravenous fluid and pain relief.
+In most cases, the child will leave the ICU within 24 hours but may have to remain in the hospital for a week to ten days.

-Recovery: children can usually go back to school after 4-6 weeks, and can take part in sports possibly one year after surgery.
+Recovery: children can usually go back to school after 4-6 weeks and take part in sports, possibly one year after surgery.
 In some cases, a back brace is needed to support the spine for about 6 months.

 A doctor will recommend spinal fusion if the benefits are believed to outweigh the risks.